f2knpw/Parrot-Disco-Formation-flight/README.md

 ![alt tag](https://user-images.githubusercontent.com/31324055/130589754-dc2da2e0-f366-434d-aad8-24c96b2bab09.png)

-all the communications either use the regular SC2/Chuck Wifi of each Disco AND an ESP-Now communication Master/slave(s) is put in place to tranfer telemtry and sticks values to the slaves.
+all the communications either use the regular SC2/Chuck Wifi of each Disco AND an ESP-Now communication Master/slave(s) is put in place to tranfer telemetry and sticks values to the slaves.

 ![alt tag](https://user-images.githubusercontent.com/31324055/130593977-acc94515-f512-46ca-b4f2-8be1f4e9244f.png)